hu-zza/Clim/README.md

   - Help
   - Exit

-Our initial position is the *Double-decker* node, and we have three choices:
+Our initial position is the node *Double-decker*, and we have three choices:
-*Date & Time*, *Help*, *Exit*
+- Date & Time
+- Help
+- Exit

 The last two are leaves and set with function references.
 Without examining *Console::help* and *Console::exit*
 we can assume this two do their job and return with 0.
+(So the menu will navigate to the first *(index: 0)* node
+from the nodes set by links argument at function `setLeaf`.
+This is the node *Double-decker* in both cases,
-(So the menu stays at the initial position after them.)
+in other words the menu stays at the current, initial position.)

 However *Date & Time* is a node.
 If we choose this one, the menu navigates to it without any extra job.
 In this case there is three additional choice:
-*Date*, *Time*, *Double-decker*
+- **Date** *(links: "Double-decker" and "Date & Time" by `setLeaf`)*
+- **Time** *(links: "Double-decker" and "Date & Time" by `setLeaf`)*
+- **Double-decker** *(The `setLeaf` function isn't called with this leaf.)*

 The first one prints the date and returns with 0.
 So the menu navigates to *Double-decker*.
 The second one prints the time and returns with 1.
 So the menu navigates to *Date & Time*.
 The last one is a bit odd: Because we have a node with the exact same name (Double-decker),
 this will be autoconfigured.
+(Note: Without a node with identical name we got exception,
+because calling `setLeaf` is mandatory for all non-autoconfigured leaves.)

 ### *Only for parametric menus*
 Coming soon...